 In many cases, a continuous positive airway pressure device (CPAP) is prescribed to treat symptoms.
 This tends to be incredibly effective.
 But there are also a few lifestyle changes that the National Sleep Foundation says could help with symptoms, including:

 We get how unfair all of this is.
 It’s bad enough that you have to manage those incredibly painful migraine headaches.
-It’s even worse when they’re affecting your sleep—and infuriating that there isn’t a clear explanation for why your migraines are making it so hard to get some decent rest.
+It’s even worse when they’re affecting your sleep—and infuriating that there isn’t a clear explanation for why your migraine is making it so hard to get some decent rest.

 So what’s next?
 Start by talking to your doctor about the symptoms you’re experiencing.
 Your doctor might determine that it’s worth meeting with a specialist, especially if you’ve already tried some of the treatment options we’ve outlined here.
 With the right treatment and increased awareness of what is (or in this case, isn’t) going on, it’s very possible to experience fewer headaches and sleep better regularly.